 If there is no change in behaviour following 'Check-in/Check-out', parents will be asked to attend a meeting with the pastoral team and the class teacher to discuss behaviour issues.
+Parents will be informed that their child is at risk of exclusion, and what this entails.

-If behaviour still continues repeatedly, a member of SLT will meet with parents and the class teacher (with a warning about possibly behaviour ladder for exclusion), when a behaviour agreement will be drawn up between school and the pupil at
+If behaviour still continues repeatedly, a member of SLT will meet with the child, parent/carer, SENCo and the class teacher (with a warning about moving the child on to the 'behaviour ladder'), when a behaviour agreement will be drawn up between school and the pupil; this could include any of the following: